-The new Biotechnology Center of Excellence for Alamance Community College will be a premier facility for biotech education in North Carolina, providing cutting-edge learning environments to prepare students for careers in the state’s growing life sciences industry.
-Capitalizing on a site with high visibility to Interstate 40/85, the striking, three-story building will become a billboard for the school, enhancing its profile in the surrounding community and among the more than nine million cars that traverse the interstate annually.
+The new Biotechnology Center of Excellence for Alamance Community College is a premier facility for biotech education in North Carolina, providing cutting-edge learning environments to prepare students for careers in the state’s growing life sciences industry.
+Capitalizing on a site with high visibility to Interstate 40/85, the striking, three-story building is a billboard for the school, enhancing its profile in the surrounding community and among the more than nine million cars that traverse the interstate annually.

 Housing some of Alamance Community College’s most respected programs, the new facility transforms an existing parking lot into a focused center for hands-on learning.
 The student experience is paramount in the design, which features a light-filled interior, state-of-the-art labs, and a balance of spaces for collaboration and informal interaction.
 The design reflects ACC’s goals for a signature building, containing the second and third floors in a floating volume created by a 25-foot cantilever from the first floor.
 The use of extensive curtainwall on the upper floors showcases the laboratory spaces and puts learning on display.
 A muted color palette and materiality that integrates brick, glass, metal, and fiber cement panel rainscreen result in an aesthetic that balances modern lines with the organic quality of the rainscreen.